The follow-up to the acclaimed The Red Ribbon and the third book in 'a great new series' (Mick Herron, author of Spook Street)

 Finally, Wiggins can solve the mystery of Bela - and meet his old mentor, Sherlock Holmes in a story of escalating intrigue, danger and violence.

-Impressive period detail and sharp dialogue add charm to the strong plot - Daily Mail
+Impressive period detail and sharp dialogue add charm to the strong plot - Daily Mail (on The Irregular)

 H.B.
 Lyle lives in South London with his partner and their twin daughters.
 After a career in feature film development, he took an MA in creative writing, followed by a PhD, at the University of East Anglia, an experience which led to the creation of The Irregular.
 He also writes screenplays and teaches undergraduates.